Henry Stanton Burton: Civil War

-Captain Burton remained in California on duty in various forts until 1862, when, having been promoted to Major on May 14, 1861, the American Civil War began.
-He was ordered to Delaware where he commanded Fort Delaware military prison until 1863.
+Captain Burton remained in California on duty in various forts until 1862, when, having been promoted to major on May 14, 1861, the American Civil War began.
+He was ordered to Delaware, where he commanded Fort Delaware military prison until 1863.

-On July 25, 1863 he was promoted Lt.
-Colonel, 4th U.S. Artillery Regiment.
-On August 11, 1863 he was promoted Colonel, 5th U.S. Artillery Regiment; and commanded the Artillery Reserve of the Army of the Potomac from 1863-1864.
+On July 25, 1863, he was promoted lieutenant colonel, 4th U.S. Artillery Regiment.
+On August 11, 1863, he was promoted colonel, 5th U.S. Artillery Regiment; and commanded the Artillery Reserve of the Army of the Potomac from 1863 to 1864.
 He was inspector of artillery in the Richmond Campaign in the Department of the East.
 From 1864 he was a member of the retiring board.
-On March 13, 1865, he was promoted brevet Brigadier General U. S. Army, for the capture of Petersburg, Virginia.
+On March 13, 1865, he was promoted brevet brigadier general U. S. Army, for the capture of Petersburg, Virginia.

 Later life

-Following the Civil War, Burton subsequently commanded the 5th U.S. Artillery Regiment at Fort Monroe, Virginia, at Columbia, South Carolina, at Richmond, Virginia and at Fort Adams, Rhode Island.
+Following the Civil War, Burton subsequently commanded the 5th U.S. Artillery Regiment at Fort Monroe, Virginia, at Columbia, South Carolina, at Richmond, Virginia, and at Fort Adams, Rhode Island.
 From October 1868 to March 1869 he was on court martial duty at New York City.
-He died April 4, 1869 at Fort Adams, in Newport, Rhode Island and was buried at West Point.
+He died April 4, 1869, at Fort Adams, in Newport, Rhode Island, and was buried at West Point.